-The etiquette of exchanging business cards is one of the oldest formalities in business that remains popular.
+The protocol of swapping business cards is one of the oldest and most widely practiced business etiquette.

-Let’s face it, most business cards will be discarded or placed in a draw at home or in the office, a draw whose purpose is not too dissimilar to the ubiquitous cable draw that we all seem to have in our home or office.
+Let’s face it: most business cards will be tossed or filed away in a drawer at home or at the workplace, a drawer whose role is not different to the cable drawer that we all seem to have in our home or office.

 Real Uses For Business Cards

-- To elicit contact from the recipient of the card (best, and preferred case);
+- To elicit communication from the recipient of the card (and of course);

-- To get the recipient to learn more about you (second-best case)
+- To get the recipient to become a client

 I have a resource of free landing page options if you’re interested (i.e. when applying this hack).

 The landing page that you direct the recipient of your company’s business cards must have a clear CTA (Call To Action) otherwise, what’s the point?

-Remember that the person you gave your card has already met you, and if they’ve hit the page you’ve sent them to then you can assume that they’re either close to contacting you, or that they’re still undecided.
-The landing page therefore should articulate a promotional offer that is exclusive to recipients of your card.
+Remembering that the person you sent your card to has already met you, and if they’ve arrived at the website you directed them to, you can infer that they’re either close to contacting you or are still unsure.
+As a result, the landing page should clarify a special offer that is only available to recipients of your card.

-A final benefit of this growth hack is that, as ever with most things online, you’ll be able to track its effectiveness.
+A final benefit of this business card offline growth hack is that, as ever with most things online, you’ll be able to track its effectiveness.